 Would that be okay?
 As if I had a choice.

 This year’s dinner at [email protected] was surprisingly pleasant, though.
 Other than the splendid variety of dishes in the buffet, no one came to “highlight” my depleting time.
 No one remotely rushed us too.

-I also enjoyed the choice of cakes in the dessert selection, many of which were colourfully themed to celebrate the Lunar New Year.
+Have to say, I appreciated the choice of cakes in the dessert selection too, many of which were colourfully themed to celebrate the Lunar New Year.
 In short, this is easily the reunion dinner that I enjoyed most in recent years.
 It was a great start to the festive celebrations ahead.